 It was a fantastic day out and what a way to see that part of Kerry.
 We made friends along the way, encouraging each other.
 It was great to do this race with a friend as it doesn’t make it feel so daunting.
 As women, we often underestimate our capabilities and often play ourselves down.
 We need to have more faith in our ability.

-The race organisers Quest have delivered an amazing race.
+The race organisers Quest delivered an amazing race.
 Well marked, super friendly and helpful marshals, lots of goodies at transitions and a fantastic post-race breakfast the next morning.
 This was a great opportunity to relive moments from that great day with fellow competitors.